Tuesday

 Herbs in Raised Beds

-Another alternative is to turn your herb patch into a raised bed that is entirely composed of prepared soil.
+Another option altogether is to turn your herb patch into a raised bed that is entirely composed of prepared soil.
 This will have a higher initial cost, but will result in a worry free garden for years to come.
 If a raised bed sounds like a good solution for you, remember to make it deep enough to accommodate the deepest rooted plants you are planning on keeping.

 Herbs in Pots